vendrovska/taskticker/README.md

 https://taskticker.azurewebsites.net

-Node.js, Angular, Google sing-in (OAuth 2.0).
+Node.js, Angular, Google sing-in (OAuth 2.0), Microsoft SQL Server.

 When you singned in, you can access your tasks from any device.
 Supports export to CSV.

+Hosted on Microsoft Azure App Services.